notakitty/thub/docs/belgium.md

 ---

 > *This wiki is not intended to replace legal advice.
-For the latest information, please visit the embassy website for the country you wish to move to.*
+For the latest information, you can visit the embassy website for the country you'd like to move to.*